rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Coursework** (22): Math 120, Math 147, Physics 65, CS 166\*, CS231N\*, CS142

-One of my goals throughout freshman year was to find my intellectual/productive limits, which I aimed to accomplish by upping my courseload difficulty each quarter until I broke.
+One of my goals throughout freshman year was to find my intellectual/productive limits, which I aimed to accomplish by upping my course load difficulty each quarter until I broke.
 This quarter was by far my most taxing and difficult throughout college, due to the quantity of work and my own lacking academic maturity, which firmly had me reach the goal of breaking.
 Most of my memories from this quarter are whirlwinds of psetting in the dark on limited sleep with friends or alone, with little sunlight or external social activity outside of the first week of classes.

 **Highlights**: